Washington will take care not to push Ankara too far away.

-Among the United States' allies in the Middle East, few are as important — or as fickle — as Turkey.
-Lately, the diplomatic discord between them has been worse than usual.
+Among the United States' allies in the Middle East, few are as important -- or as fickle -- as Turkey.
+Lately the diplomatic discord between them has been worse than usual.
 In an effort to ease the tension, Turkish Prime Minister Binali Yildirim traveled to Washington on Nov.
-7, kicking off a four-day trip designed to settle a wide array of issues.
-But despite his best efforts, there are few clear ways to resolve the enduring differences between the countries or to address the new and complicated troubles that lie ahead.
+7, kicking off a four-day trip designed to settle an array of issues.
+But despite his best efforts, there are few clear ways to resolve the two countries' enduring differences, or to address the new and complicated troubles that lie ahead....